 A competitive power market will result in higher prices when fuel costs increase and lower prices when fuel costs decrease.
-A competitive market will not result in higher prices when markups increase based on market power, or when PJM selects a price-based offer including a markup rather than a cost-based offer in the presence of local market power, or when PJM artificially triggers transmission constraint penalty factors.
-The overall energy market results support the conclusion that energy prices in PJM are set, generally, by marginal units operating at, or close to, their marginal costs, although this was not always the case in 2024 or prior years.
-Given the structure of the energy market which can permit the exercise of aggregate and local market power, some participants' offer behavior is a source of concern in the energy market and provides a reason to use correctly defined short run marginal cost as the sole basis for cost-based offers and a reason for implementing an aggregate market power test and correcting the offer capping process for resources with local market power.
-The MMU concludes that the PJM energy market results were competitive in 2024.
+A competitive market will not result in higher prices when markups increase based on market power or when PJM artificially triggers transmission constraint penalty factors.
+The overall energy market results support the conclusion that energy prices in PJM are set, generally, by marginal units operating at, or close to, their marginal costs, although this was not always the case in the first nine months of 2024 or prior years.
+Given the structure of the energy market which can permit the exercise of aggregate and local market power, the change in some participants' behavior is a source of concern in the energy market and provides a reason to use correctly defined short run marginal cost as the sole basis for cost-based offers and a reason for implementing an aggregate market power test and correcting the offer capping process for resources with local market power.
+The MMU concludes that the PJM energy market results were competitive in the first nine months of 2024.

-Overview: Section 4, Energy Uplift Energy Uplift Credits
+Overview: Section 4, Energy Uplift

+Energy Uplift Credits

 - Energy uplift credits.
-Total energy uplift credits increased by \$113.0 million, or 72.0 percent, in 2024 compared to 2023, from \$156.9 million to \$269.9 million. - Types of energy uplift credits.
-In 2024, total energy uplift credits included \$115.2 million in day-ahead generator credits, \$120.5 million in balancing generator credits, \$31.2 million in lost opportunity
+Total energy uplift credits increased by \$101.2 million, or 86.2 percent, in the first nine months of 2024 compared to the first nine months of 2023, from \$117.3 million to \$218.5 million. - Types of energy uplift credits.
+In the first nine months of 2024, total energy uplift credits included \$93.7 million in day-ahead generator credits, \$95.0 million in balancing generator credits, \$25.5 million in lost opportunity cost credits, and \$1.3 million in local constraint control credits.
+Dispatch differential lost opportunity credits, which are a subset of balancing operating reserves, were implemented as part of fast start pricing on September 1, 2021, and were \$1.6 million in the first nine months of 2024.